-You are legally responsible for making sure that any building work that you carry out complies with building regulations and other related legislation.
+You are legally responsible for making sure that any building work that you carry out complies with the Building Regulations and other related legislation.

 What do I do next?